Turnpikes of Oklahoma: PikePass

 PikePass is the electronic toll collection system used by the Oklahoma Turnpike Authority.
 Created in 1990 and launched on January 1, 1991, PikePass provides an alternative to paying cash tolls.
 Most customers pay an initial $40 in prepaid tolls, which they can refill at their own convenience or have funds automatically withdrawn to replenish the account if it falls below a threshold.
 PikePass usage results in an approximately 50% savings on tolls compared to image-based tolling methods such as PlatePay.

 Interoperability

 Oklahoma is part of the Central Plains Interoperability Area, which allows electronic toll collection transponders issued from member agencies to be used on other tollways in the area.
-As of June 2024, PikePass transponders can be used on all turnpikes in Kansas, Texas and most turnpikes in Florida and Colorado.
+As of August 31, 2026, PikePass transponders can be used on all turnpikes in Illinois, Indiana, Kansas, Massachusetts, North Carolina, Pennsylvania, Texas, and most turnpikes in Florida and Colorado.
 Oklahoma turnpikes also accept all transponders from Kansas (K-TAG), Texas (EZ TAG, TollTag, TxTag), SunPass from Florida, and ExpressToll from Colorado.
 Interoperable transponders from these states receive the same 50% discount on tolls that is offered to PikePass users.